UptickNetwork/DID-docs/docs/verifier/verification-library/verifier-set-up.md

 **Implement Further Logic**

-This tutorial showcased a minimalistic application that leverages Uptick ID libraries for authentication purposes.
-Developers can leverage the broad set of existing Credentials held by users to set up any customized Query using our [ZK Query Language](./zk-query-language.md) to unleash the full potential of the framework.
+This tutorial showcased a minimalistic application that leverages Privado ID libraries for authentication purposes.
+Developers can leverage the broad set of existing Credentials held by users to set up any customized Query using PrivadoID [ZK Query Language](./zk-query-language.md) to unleash the full potential of the framework.

 For example, the concept can be extended to exchanges that require KYC Credentials, DAOs that require proof-of-personhood Credentials, or social media applications that intend to re-use users' aggregated reputation.